Bangsund

-Bangsund is a village in the municipality of Namsos in Trøndelag county, Norway.
+Bangsund is a village Namsos Municipality in Trøndelag county, Norway.
 It lies along the Løgnin arm of the Namsenfjorden, about 15 km south of the town of Namsos.
 The villages of Klinga and Sævik lie to the northeast along the Norwegian County Road 17.

-The 0.66 km2 village has a population (2018) of 925 and a population density of 1311 PD/km2.
+The 0.66 km2 village has a population (2024) of 865 and a population density of 1311 PD/km2.

 History

 Norsemen referred to it as "Icebound", even though there isn't much ice.
 Bangsund was originally an extremely old settlement.
 In 1886, a worker found a tombstone that dated back to about 500-600 AD.

-The original farm was divided into two when its owner, Mickel Bangsund(1693-1774), divided the "farm" in 1770 for his sons; as Ole Mikelsen Bangsund got the Southern 1/2 (or Bangsund-South) and Paul Mikelsen Bangsund got the Northern 1/2 (or Bangsund-North).
+The original farm was divided into two when its owner, Mickel Bangsund (1693-1774), divided the "farm" in 1770 for his sons; as Ole Mikelsen Bangsund got the southern half (or Bangsund-South) and Paul Mikelsen Bangsund got the northern half (or Bangsund-North).
 After the sons had kids and died off, the little farm started growing into a small town.